 On the right side of the review overview, you will see the Review button and a dropdown menu.
 The dropdown menu allows you to choose how you would like to review the submissions of the participants.

-Review per participant
+Review per result

 -